megansquire/podcastProjectData/README.md

 * castID - unique number for each cast member (primary key)
 * castName - most common name used for this cast member or sometimes real name if known
 * primaryShowCode - maps to shows.showCode
-* aka - other name(s) this cast member is "also known as"
+* aka - other name(s) this cast member may go by
-* notes - my notes about why this person might be notable, if any
+* notes - why this person might be notable, if any
 * gender - gender portrayed by this person in their appearances

 ## episodeCast.csv